Blog

 To spotlight select individuals who are creating more opportunities for a variety of higher education students to succeed, Verbit has gathered videos to showcase the perspectives of higher-ed thought leaders who we are fortunate to work with.
 We admire these leaders who are making waves in the realms of accessibility and inclusion as they pertain to students.

 The participants represent leading institutions, including FIT, Virginia Tech, George Mason University, University of Kentucky, University of Tennessee, Knoxville, CSU Chico and more.
-Video platform experts who are helping schools provide more accessible video and materials also participated from YuJa and Mediasite.
+Video platform experts who are helping schools provide more accessible video and materials also participated from Mediasite.
 Watch their videos here to see what Global Accessibility Awareness Day means to them.

 eBook with Actionable Insights